beep-projects/condocam.ai/README.md

 #### <a name="setup-a-telegram-bot"/>Setup a Telegram bot

 In order to use the messaging feature, you need a **Telegram** account and app.
-See [telegram.org](https://telegram.org/) on how to set this up.
-Once you have telegram installed, you need to create a **bot** for communication with your **condocam.ai** installation.
-This can be done by talking to **[@BotFather](https://core.telegram.org/bots#6-botfather)** in your telegram app.
-[Follow this guide](https://core.telegram.org/bots#6-botfather), or google for it.
-Once you have obtained a **API token** to authorize your bot, you can start the installation.
-The **API token** is a string like ```110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw``` that is required to authorize the bot and send requests to the Bot API. condocam.ai will use this **API token** to send messages to you.
-After setting up the **Telegram bot**, send any message to your bot.
+See the instructions for [telegram.bot](https://github.com/beep-projects/telegram.bot#usage) on how to set this up.
+After setting up the **Telegram bot** and obtaining your **API Token**, send any message to your bot.
 **Note:** If you do not continue with the installation within the next 24h you have to send a message to your bot again!
-**condocam.ai** will use that message to set you as  administrator.
-You can change the configured administrator later by editing ```/etc/condocam/condocambotbot.conf``` on the device, but that is some effort you can avoid by using the admin device/account for setting all up
+**condocam.ai** will use the first received message to set the  administrator.
+So this might fail if you use a bot that was added to a group and other people are messaging there.
+You can change the configured administrator later by editing ```/etc/condocam/condocambotbot.conf``` on the device, but you have to figure out the needed IDs on your own.

 #### <a name="installation-on-linux"/>Installation on Linux